alemsiz/mt-exercise-5/README.md

 ### Discussion

 It is clear from the results table above that the BLEU score is significantly higher for the models that use BPE than for the word-level model.
-However, the difference between the scores of the two BPE models with differing vocabulary sizes is marginal, with the larger-vocabulary model achieving one BLEU point more than the smaller-vocabulary model.
+However, the difference between the scores of the two BPE models with differing vocabulary sizes is marginal, with the larger-vocabulary model achieving just one BLEU point more than the smaller-vocabulary model.

 The difference in performance between the word- and BPE-level models is also striking when manually examining the output test translations.
 While almost every segment in the word-level translation contains \<unk\> tokens, there are none in the BPE translations.
 However, the BPE translations still contain numerous errors, mostly in the form of nonsensical/pseudo words which have been generated by concatenating subword units in the wrong way.